What You’ll Learn 🎥

 Performance improvements (e.g. in case of frames lost, CPU overload or buffer overrun)

-A loss of a few frames during a measurement is normal, due to collisions on the Ethernet network.
-Here are some useful hints to improve the performance:
+A loss of a few frames during measurement is normal and can occur due to collisions on the Ethernet network.
+However, here are some useful tips to help improve performance:

 Do not operate the camera in a fully-loaded network (e.g. office computers).
 Just use the direct connection or one switch (with no additional participants).